 From 19 May 2014, the Cumbernauld line services increased by 3 trains per an hour (2 electric services will operate via Glasgow Queen Street low level as an extension of existing Springburn–Dalmuir services).

 Rutherglen & Coatbridge (Whifflet) Line

 On 30 May 2013, Ministers announced the early electrification of the Rutherglen & Coatbridge (Whifflet) Line, which was scheduled to be delivered in 2018/19.
 The works were completed in September 2014.

 The project was delivered through an Alliance Framework Agreement between Network Rail and First ScotRail and electrified 25.5 single track kilometres.
 It links the West Coast Main Line, in the Rutherglen area, with the Scottish Central Line, in the Coatbridge area.

-The electrification of the main Edinburgh to Glasgow via Falkirk line is scheduled to be complete by July 2017.
+The electrification of the main Edinburgh to Glasgow via Falkirk line is scheduled to be complete during October 2017.

 The electrification of the Stirling/Alloa/Dunblane lines will represent the next logical step in the Government’s electrification programme.
 Advance works, including work to structures on the lines, began in 2012/13.